BehniaFarazan/HangmanDesktop/README.md

 # HangmanDesktop
 > C# training

-A classic word-guessing game which loads word in randomly from a specific website that can be configured.
+A classic word-guessing desktop game which loads word in randomly from a specific website that can be configured.

 ![](header.png)